fcatrin/fts/README.md

-# Franco Toolkit System
+# Fuck This Shit
-(There is no other good name for this at the moment)
+(Yes, this is the original name.
+Only available through the history of changes)

 --
 **WARNING** This project is in VERY EARLY development